sv-ai-nexus/sv-ai-nexus.github.io/_pages/membership.md

 -->

-# Join Nexus Today
+# Join AI Nexus Today

 Ready to become part of a <span class="emph">community that doesn't just talk about the future — but builds it</span>?

-Attend any single Nexus event — in person or remotely — then join our <a target="_blank" href="https://invite.kakao.com/tc/WILY3ul3un">KakaoTalk Team Chat Room</a>.
+Attend any single AI Nexus event — in person or remotely — then join our <a target="_blank" href="https://invite.kakao.com/tc/WILY3ul3un">KakaoTalk Team Chat Room</a>.
 That's it!

-Join [**Nexus**](/) today and become part of a dynamic community dedicated to **exploring AI's deepest questions, elevating our members, and giving back to society**.
+Join [**AI Nexus**](/) today and become part of a dynamic community dedicated to **exploring AI's deepest questions, elevating our members, and giving back to society**.

 # Ready to Transform Your Professional Landscape?

-Embrace the **unique advantages** of Nexus membership and connect with a network that propels your career — and your impact — forward.
+Embrace the **unique advantages** of AI Nexus membership and connect with a network that propels your career — and your impact — forward.

-<span class="eemph">Nexus — Where Bold Ideas Meet Purposeful Action.</span>
+<span class="eemph">AI Nexus — Where Bold Ideas Meet Purposeful Action.</span>